aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-pbi-06-lab.md

 ### Task 1 : Import data

 1. Open Power BI Desktop.
-The application interface should look similar to this:
+The application interface should look similar to this, select **Get Started**, if it is asking for the Email, select cancel. :

     ![The Power BI Desktop start screen](images/power-bi-start-1.png)